 3-2.
 Step 2.
 Phase-I Submission to Gemini

-All the proposals requesting Gemini time should also be submitted to Gemini's Phase I Application, by the deadline for Gemini's semester 2017B Call for Proposals (2017 March 31 MST).
-Gemini has released a new Phase I Tool, please be sure to download the latest version from the website.
+All the proposals requesting Gemini time should also be submitted to Gemini's Phase I Application, by the deadline for Gemini's semester 2019A Call for Proposals (September 30, 2018 at 23:59 HST).
+Gemini will be updating the Phase-I Tool every semester, so please be sure to download the latest version from the website.
 With the new Tool, the science and technical cases, with Figures, Tables and References, are attached as a single PDF file.
 Latex and Word templates are available for download from the Gemini page, which explain the required contents and page limits.

 We understand that such double submissions are inconvenient, but it is needed to match the current proposal processing systems of Subaru and Gemini.
 Your description in the technical justification section in the Gemini Phase-I form will be used for technical evaluation by Gemini.
 Regarding the scientific justification (SJ) section, you can just give the same SJ (of 2 pages; i.e., you do not have to reduce it) as submitted to Subaru TAC, despite that the prescribed SJ length in Gemini Phase-I form is only 1 page.
 SJ is used by Gemini staff for the purpose of understanding the science goal in order to provide adequate support.
 The target names cannot be concealed in Gemini Phase-I submission.

-Please read the instruction in Gemini 2017B Call for Proposals carefully, when available (around 2016 March 1 MST).
-Subaru users should use Gemini PIT and submit their proposal by the deadline 2017 March 31 (MST).
+Please read the instruction in Gemini 2019A Call for Proposals carefully, when available (on 2018 August 31 HST).
+Subaru users should use Gemini PIT and submit their proposal by the deadline 2018 September 30 (HST).
 Please select "Subaru" for the "partner" in PIT submission tab page.

 3-3.
 Step 3.
 Phase-II Submission to Gemini